aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/image-manipulation/resize-eps-images/_index.md

 ---
-title: Resize EPS Images with Aspose.Page for .NET
+title: How to Resize EPS Images with Aspose.Page for .NET
 linktitle: Resize EPS Images
 second_title: Aspose.Page .NET API
-description: Explore the seamless process of resizing EPS images in .NET using Aspose.Page.
-Achieve precision in points, inches, millimeters, and percentages effortlessly.
+description: Learn how to resize EPS images in .NET with Aspose.Page – a step‑by‑step guide on how to resize EPS using points, inches, millimeters, or percentages.
 weight: 11
 url: /net/image-manipulation/resize-eps-images/
+date: 2026-03-03
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Resize EPS Images with Aspose.Page for .NET
+# How to Resize EPS Images with Aspose.Page for .NET

 ## Introduction

-Are you looking to resize EPS images seamlessly using Aspose.Page for .NET?
+Are you looking for **how to resize EPS** images seamlessly using Aspose.Page for .NET?
 This tutorial is your comprehensive guide to effortlessly manipulate the size of EPS images in various units such as points, inches, millimeters, and percentages.
-Aspose.Page for .NET provides a powerful set of tools, and in this tutorial, we'll walk you through the process step by step.
+Aspose.Page for .NET provides a powerful set‑of‑tools, and in this tutorial, we'll walk you through the process step by step.

+## Quick Answers
+- **What library handles EPS resizing?** Aspose.Page for .NET
+- **Which units are supported?** Points, Inches, Millimeters, and Percents
+- **Do I need a license for production?** Yes – a commercial license is required
+- **Can I resize multiple files at once?** Absolutely – just loop through the files
+- **Is .NET Core supported?** Yes, the API works with .NET Framework and .NET Core

+## What is EPS Resizing?
+Encapsulated PostScript (EPS) is a vector‑based graphics format commonly used in print and design workflows.
+Resizing an EPS file changes its bounding box without rasterizing the artwork, preserving crispness at any scale.

+## Why Resize EPS Images?
+- **Maintain Print Quality:** Vector scaling keeps edges sharp.
+- **Fit Layout Requirements:** Adjust dimensions to match page or canvas sizes.
+- **Automate Batch Jobs:** Programmatically resize dozens of files in seconds.

 ## Prerequisites